This topic has information about warts on any part of

 skin growth caused by some types of the virus called the

-known types of HPV.
+human papillomavirus (HPV).
 HPV infects the top layer of skin, usually entering the

 body in an area of broken skin.
 The virus causes the top layer of skin to grow